bipin-a/aidi-1100/Assignment2.md

 18. **Fit Regression Models**:
    - Fit both linear and logistic regression model on univariate data without splitting data.
    - Forecast the next `15` days of total amounts.
    - Set the predictions as new columns in `time_series`.
+Don't lose the `date` column.

 19. **Prediction Plot**:
    - Plot the true values and predictions in a single plot using: